8. 7 Randomised, double-blind, placebo-controlled trials

 Over time, the more a coin is tossed, the more likely that approximately 50% will be heads and 50% will be tails.

-When this happens it can sometimes be adjusted for in the final analysis, and it needs to be considered when interpreting the study results.
+When this happens the differences should be adjusted for in the final analysis.
+They need to be considered when interpreting the study results.

 Blind and double-blind studies